Nyanfall/Nyanfall/README.md

-- 👋 Hi, I’m @Nyanfall
+- 👋 Hi, I’m Artem Panchenko also known as @Nyanfall
-- 👀 I’m interested in programming and game development
+- 👀 I’m interested in programming and game development.
-- 🌱 I’m currently learning C#, Go, JavaScript
+- 🌱 I’m currently learning a lot of different stuff, for example: C, C++, C#, Go, Embedded, and a lot more.
-- 💞️ I’m looking to collaborate on any code
+- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me by email: nyanfall@proton.me
 <!---
 Nyanfall/Nyanfall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.